Biden's Labor Department rescinds Trump-era rule affecting gig workers

 "The independent contractor rule was in tension with the FLSA's text and purpose," the Labor Department said.

+U.S. Labor Secretary throws his support behind classifying gig workers as employees

-(Reporting by Nandita Bose in Washington; Editing by Heather Timmons and Peter Cooney)
+(Reporting by Nandita Bose in Washington; Editing by Heather Timmons, Will Dunham and Peter Cooney)

 ((nandita.bose@thomsonreuters.com; +12023545868; Reuters Messaging: nandita.bose.reuters.com@reuters.net))